Buckeye Lake State Park

 Buckeye Lake State Park is a public recreation area in Fairfield, Licking and Perry counties, Ohio in the United States.
 The park consists of a 3349 acre of shore areas, islands, and water.
 Shore areas and islands include Brooks Park, Fairfield Beach, Liebs Island, Mud Island and North Shore.
 Activities include boating, fishing, swimming, picnicking, wildlife observation. and winter recreation.
 Wildlife visible in or from the park include cormorants, herons, bald eagles, osprey, and numerous waterfowl.

 History

 The park is named for Buckeye Lake, which under its original name, Licking Summit Reservoir, was built in the 19th century to supply water to the Ohio and Erie Canal.
+The project was started in 1826 and completed in 1830.
 After the 1894 Ohio General Assembly declared that feeder reservoirs should be established as public parks, the reservoir's name was changed to Buckeye Lake.
 In 1949, the area became Buckeye Lake State Park once the Ohio Department of Natural Resources was created.

+Before the Licking Summit Reservoir was constructed, the area was a natural lake and wetlands system resulting from glaciation.
+In the 1700s, the area was a bog, referred to by the explorer Christopher Gist as "Great Swamp".